Check your start time on-line (dashboard) and make sure you follow the procedure outlined below.

 - Our friends from Sweaty Soul offer stretching and massages at south end of the finish area

-- Toilet facilities are available at the north end of the finish area.
+- Toilet facilities are available at the finish area.

 Can I withdraw from the event?

-Should you have to withdraw from the event, you MUST let the organiser know by calling or sending an SMS (with name and bib number) to 0000000000 before going home.
+Should you have to withdraw from the event, you MUST let the organiser know by calling or sending an SMS (with name and bib number) to the designated mobile phone number before going home.
 This will help us to know who is still hiking and who has finished the event.
-We like to avoid starting a search party for you or having to call you in the middle of the night to check where you are ?.
+Your safety is our main priority and we would like to avoid starting a search party for you, or having to call you in the middle of the night to check where you are.

 Will there be any Awards, Results, or Certificates?